liu-qilong/liu-qilong.github.io/contents/blog/2022-embed-gif-in-latex-beamer.md

 ## Recommended PDF reader

-The generated PDF file can be displayed in [Acrobat Reader](https://www.adobe.com/acrobat/pdf-reader.html) or [Foxit Reader](https://www.foxit.com) but when in full-screen slideshow mode the previous one gets blurred and the latter one has a white margin.
+The generated PDF file can be displayed in [Acrobat Reader](https://www.adobe.com/acrobat/pdf-reader.html) or [Foxit Reader](https://www.foxit.com).
+However, when in full-screen slideshow mode (on MacBook 💻 ), the previous one gets blurred and the latter one has a white margin.

 Eventually, I found that the best way to display slideshow was:
 - Open the generated `.pdf` with with [Acrobat Reader](https://www.adobe.com/acrobat/pdf-reader.html).